section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 ![Interaction section](/engineering-education/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/interaction-section.jpg)

 The interaction section shows the relationship between two variables using a scatter plot.
-The image above shows the relationship between `tenure` and `monthly charges`.
+For example, the image above shows the relationship between `tenure` and `monthly charges`.

 #### Correlations
 The correlation section shows the relationship between the dataset variables using [Seaborn’s](https://seaborn.pydata.org/) heatmap.
 Pandas Profiling allows toggling between the four main correlations plots.